-Modal Verbs of Obligation and Prohibition - ESL EFL Teaching Resources
+Modal Verbs of Obligation and Prohibition - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing Activity - Elementary - 20 Minutes

-Teach your students how to express obligation using 'have to' and 'has to' with this useful worksheet.
-Students write sentences about what David has to do, according to the items on his desk and a list of verbs and nouns.
+This writing activity is perfect for teaching your students how to express obligation using 'have to' and 'has to'.
+On the worksheet, students write sentences about what David has to do, according to the items on his desk and a list of verbs and nouns.
 The students then write sentences about what they have to do today.

 David's Day.PDF Free

 ESL EFL Writing and Speaking Activity - Elementary - 35 Minutes

 In this teaching activity, students make rules for guests and staff in a hotel using modal verbs of obligation and prohibition.
 To start the activity, the class is separated into groups of three.
 The groups are told they have just taken over the management of a hotel.
 The groups then decide what the rules are going to be in their hotel using the modal verbs: must, mustn't, have to, don't have to, can and can't.
 When all the groups have finished writing their rules, they compare their sentences and discuss any different or unusual rules they have discovered.

 ESL EFL Writing and Speaking Activity - Elementary - 30 Minutes

 In this fun teaching activity, students write about and discuss how they would like people to behave in a perfect world using the modal verbs 'must' for obligation and 'mustn’t' for prohibition.
 Each student is given a copy of the worksheet.
 Working alone, the students complete sentences about different people using must and mustn't.
 When everyone has finished writing, the students go around the class and find other students who have written the same instructions for how they would like people to behave.
 Afterwards, there is a class feedback session.
 The students report back to the class what qualities each person on the worksheet should have.